katcipis/sophia/essays/learning-go.md

 It has been a lot of years since Go got my attention, and it started mainly with the [Less is exponentially more](https://commandcenter.blogspot.com.br/2012/06/less-is-exponentially-more.html) post from Rob Pike.

-Because of my previous experience with Lua I identified myself immediately with this idea.
+It was basically a group of awesome experienced developers trying to build a tool that they could use on their day to day job.

-Another thing that I liked was that they had a real problem to solve with the language, and a very clear public audience, that included themselves.
+I liked was that they had a real problem to solve with the language, and a very clear public audience, that included themselves.
 Again from [Five Questions about Language Design](http://paulgraham.com/langdes.html):